drozdek/redux_simple_example/README.md

 ### Actions

 There are 2 actions created:
-    inc() - incrementing state value by 1 dec() - decrementing state value by 1
+    increment() - incrementing state value by 1 decrement() - decrementing state value by 1

 ### Reducers